-On the 21st October 2022, Advance Health hosted an extremely interesting session on the future of healthcare in the UAE in Dubai Science Park.
+On the 21st October 2022, Advance Health hosted an extremely interesting session on The Future of Healthcare in the UAE in Dubai Science Park.
 Presentations were given by Dr Nahed Abdulkhaleq Monsef, Director of Strategy, Dubai Health Authority and Dr. Omar Najim, Director of Executive Affairs and Special Projects Office, Department of Health, Abu Dhabi.
 Dr Ali Allesandro Ayach, Senior Director at Alvarez and Marsal, Strategy and Performance Improvement, Dubai, also joined the panel discussion which was moderated by Marwan Abdulaziz, Senior VP of Dubai Science Park.

 Key topics included how digitization is becoming more prominent in the field of medicine, the roles of key players in the industry and what the future holds for innovation and growth in the UAE’s healthcare sector.